 Results

 To test our hypothesis, we performed fluorescence-guided multi-region sampling of different regions from primary tumours (T1, T2, T3, …) and also collected samples from the SVZ (n=15) and the infiltrative margin M (n=11) (Figure 1G).
-The latter is defined by tissue 1-2mm beyond the fluorescent mass.
-The tumour mass and SVZ samples displayed high tumour content whereas the margin samples were characterised by a mean purity of X% (+/-X).
+The latter is defined by non-fluorescent tissue beyond the fluorescent tumour mass.
+We previously reported that this area appears histologically as normal brain and is composed by only 10% tumor cells (Piccirillo S et al. BJC 2012).
+Consistent with this, in our independent set of samples the tumour mass and SVZ samples displayed high tumour content whereas the margin samples were characterised by a mean purity of X% (+/-X).
 Clinical and follow-up information, as well as imaging was also available (Supplementary Table 1).
 Samples from the tumour mass and SVZ from 7/11 patients were common to our previous studies, for which we had performed copy number profiling and gene expression alone[5, 11].
 The margin samples are presented in this study for the first time.

 Multi-region whole-exome sequencing (mean coverage 120X) identified extensive intra-tumour heterogeneity at the level of single nucleotide variants (SNVs) and small insertions and deletions (indels).
 Heterogeneity at the level of putative drivers was evident in X patients, especially in XXX genes (Figure 2A).
 Copy number profiles inferred from the whole-exome sequencing confirmed the heterogeneity levels reported in previous studies (Figure 2B and S1).
 Importantly, clonal copy number events were highly recurrent, especially chromosome 7 gain/amplification (EGFR) and chromosome 10 (PTEN) loss, corroborating the findings from large scale studies[2].
 We then performed ultra-deep targeted exome sequencing (TES) of a patient-specific panel of X mutations (X mutations per patient in average), achieving a mean coverage depth of 4,850±229, 95% CI, and confirmed the mutational profiles identified with whole-exome sequencing (Figure 2A, TES1 panel).